The Two Reasons Why We Lose Focus During Project Management Crunch Time

 Top-down attention’s archenemy is the other type of attention, known as bottom-up attention (science-y: covert orienting).
 This type of attention is kicked into gear by your cat scratching you unexpectedly, or a loud car-horn outside of your window.
 It’s what kills task focus.

 When viewed this way, task focus’s enemy is quite simple (uh, and endlessly complex): the distractions of covert orienting.
 Slay the distraction(s), and get task focus.

 The other type of focus, though, is much more insidious, and doesn’t have quite as clear of an enemy—so you need to be more tactical to keep it sharp.

 If lost task focus is the inability to hunker down and complete a task, lost project focus is the inability to even pick that task.
+This is the major project management killer.
 It’s you getting to work in the morning, sitting at your desk, and clicking around between the emails you need to answer, your to-dos you need to do, and your ongoing discussions that you need to push forward... and not being able to make a judgment on what most needs your time.

 Good project focus is being able to take stock of all the potential paths you could go down at any given time, and selecting the single most important or pressing task without hesitation.

 When project focus wanders, it quickly becomes a blocker, since we need some semblance of project focus before we can even consider task focus.
 If we can’t decide what to do, how can we overt-orient our way to getting anything done?